jfrank-nih/.github/.github/ISSUE_TEMPLATE/design.md

 ### Design Functionality
 *Describe how the design should function, e.g. color changes on hover*
-1. Specification 1
+1. Specification
-2. Specification 2
+2. Specification
-3. Specification 3
+3. Specification

+## InVision links
+*Design specs indicated in the InVision links below.
+Please view in the inspect mode along with the comments panel*
+1. InVision link
+2. InVision link
+3. InVision link

 ### Assets:
 * Feature: JIRA Ticket #